fooping-tech/2d_shooting_pyxel/README.md

 If the browser build doesn't start, make sure `site/` is served over HTTP (not `file://`) and that the deployed `site/` contains `src/index.html` and other directory `index.html` files (GitHub Pages needs them for Pyxel's WASM loader to fetch package directories).

-iOS note: iPhone/iPad browsers block audio until the first user interaction, so the web build shows a "Tap to Start" overlay to unlock audio.
+iOS note: iPhone/iPad browsers block audio until the first user interaction; tap Pyxel's "touch to start" prompt once to enable audio.

 ## Controls